 Dr. Tim Van Soelen serves as the Director of CACE.
-Tim is also a professor of education at Dordt College, teaching courses in Educational Leadership, Philosophy of Education, and Research Methods to graduate and undergraduate education majors.
+Tim is also a professor of education at Dordt University, teaching courses in Educational Leadership, Philosophy of Education, and Research Methods to graduate and undergraduate education majors.
 Prior to teaching at Dordt, he served as the principal/CEO of Calvin Christian School in Sioux Falls, South Dakota, as an assistant principal for Redlands Christian School in Redlands, California, and a middle school math and computer teacher in Redlands.
-Tim has his undergraduate degree from Dordt College and advanced degrees from Azusa Pacific University and the University of South Dakota.
+Tim has his undergraduate degree from Dordt University and advanced degrees from Azusa Pacific University and the University of South Dakota.

 Jody Rozenboom serves as the administrative assistant to the CACE Directors and Fellows.
 She works with CACE fellows on website content, distributes news in the email newsletter, and helps manage various projects at schools across the country.
-Jody earned her bachelor’s degree in business administration in 2001 from Dordt College and is a strong supporter of Christian education.
+Jody earned her bachelor’s degree in business administration from Dordt University and is a strong supporter of Christian education.
 She and her husband Kevin and their two sons live in Sioux Center.

 Chad Dirkse has served in Christian education for 25 years in roles that include, math and science teacher, coach, athletic director, principal, head of school and board member.
 He is currently the President of Chattanooga Christian School where he serves more 1,100 students and 130 faculty and staff.